 Approximate GPS location (type into Google) according to the Canon GP-E2 GPS Receiver: 31 16 04 N 120 37 39 E

 These are all the photos for today.
-I hope you have enjoyed them.
+I hope you have enjoyed viewing them.
 Next time I will continue with more photos from Suzhou, Jiangsu, China (苏州, 江苏, 中国) near a fishing pond.
-Please don't forget to share with your friends and family members!
+Please don't forget to share the blog post with your friends and family members!
 Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Google+.
 These links can also be found on the top of the right sidebar.

 Next Post (下一个部分) >>